 Immune supporting properties and has been associated with the reduced decline of cognitive abilities in Alzheimer’s disease and also the elderly

 Food sources: nuts, seeds, avocado, cereals, spinach, asparagus, broccoli, lettuce, onions, fortified cereals

-Important role in blood clotting, calcium transport and bone density
+An important role in blood clotting, calcium transport, and bone density

 Food sources: eggs, meat, tuna, kiwi, avocado, rhubarb, kale, broccoli, spinach, asparagus

 Three more important nutrients for the elderly:

 Important to prevent sarcopenia – muscle loss.